aniketgupta1902/Paraphrase-Detection/README.md

 # Paraphrase-Detection
+The goal of Paraphrase Identification is to determine whether a pair of sentences have the same meaning.
-A Hybrid RoBERTa-LSTM model which uses the strengths of both the BERT based RoBERTa model as well as the sequential LSTM model for the task of paraphrase identification on the Quora Question Pair Dataset
+A Hybrid RoBERTa-LSTM model which uses the strengths of both the BERT based RoBERTa model as well as the sequential LSTM model for the task of paraphrase identification on the Quora Question Pair Dataset.

 Dataset - https://www.kaggle.com/c/quora-question-pairs

-The Accuracy of **94.3%** and F1 score of **0.94** was achieved by this model, which by far outperforms the state-of-art models
+The Accuracy of **94.3%** and F1 score of **0.94** was achieved by this model, which by far outperforms the state-of-art models.
+Feel free to contribute to this repository.